dfinity/ic/rs/ic_os/config/README.md

 All access to configuration and the config partition should go through the config structures.

-For testing, IC-OS Config is also used to create HostOS and GuestOS configuration directly.
+For testing, IC-OS Config is also used to create GuestOS configuration directly.

+When updating the IC-OS configuration, it's crucial to ensure backwards compatibility.
+For detailed guidelines on updating the configuration, please refer to the documentation in [`types.rs`](src/types.rs).

 For details on the IC-OS configuration mechanism, refer to [ic-os/docs/Configuration.adoc](../../../ic-os/docs/Configuration.adoc)